 Emily was involved in the CIHR/AHRC FAS/FAS-M study with Dr. Judith Daniluk and the development and administration of MyFertilityChoices.com.
-Emily has published in numerous academic books and journals and presented at international conferences in collaboration with Dr. Daniluk.
+Emily has published in numerous academic books and journals and presented at international conferences.
 Emily’s current research focuses on examining the experiences of women in their 40s and 50s who always expected they would become mothers, but are faced with remaining childless after delaying childbearing.
-Dr. Koert recently completed a year-long research position with Professor Jacky Boivin at Cardiff University in Cardiff, UK and continues to collaborate on research with the Cardiff Fertility Studies Research Group since returning to Canada.
-She currently coordinates the Fertility Quality of Life (FertiQoL) program at Cardiff University, a tool developed by Professor Boivin and colleagues to measure quality of life in those with fertility problems.
-It has been translated into 41 different languages and has been used in international research and clinical practice.
+In 2015-2016, Dr. Koert completed a year-long research position with Professor Jacky Boivin at Cardiff University in Cardiff, UK and continues to collaborate on research with the Cardiff Fertility Studies Research Group.
+She was recently selected for a research training fellowship through the European Society of Human Reproduction & Embryology and ReproUnion and is currently conducting research in the Fertility Assessment & Counselling Clinic, Rigshospitalet and the University of Copenhagen in Copenhagen, Denmark.

 To email Dr. Koert, please click here.